-Perhaps the most high profile case I am currently handling involves a legal action against Connecticut Statewide Grievance Committee officials, alleging they have engaged in misconduct, violated court rules and state laws, and have given special, unethical, and favorable treatment to certain well-connected attorneys, to shield those attorneys from scrutiny.
-The case recently reached the Connecticut Supreme Court and the outcome of the case will impact every single person who files grievances against Connecticut attorneys.
-For links to documents, see below.
-Here are the latest developments:
+Perhaps the most high profile case I am currently handling involves a legal action against Connecticut Statewide Grievance Committee officials, alleging they have engaged in egregious misconduct, violated court rules and state laws, and have given special, unethical, and favorable treatment to certain well-connected attorneys, to shield those attorneys from scrutiny.
+The Connecticut Supreme Court recently decided the case (unfavorably) in an amazingly defective decision.
+Unfortunately, this decision leaves Connecticut clients almost at the total mercy of unscrupulous attorneys, particularly attorneys from larger firms, or who are well connected.

 While I will fill in more details when I have a chance, this case finally reached the Connecticut Supreme Court.
 Oral arguments took place on May 4, 2018.
 At least two judges recused themselves (and probably at least two more recused, since they were present for the oral argument just before ours, but did not sit on our panel).
-That means three out of the five judges who are going to decide this case are appellate judges.
+That means three out of the five judges who decided this case were appellate judges.
 It was also the very first day that Chief Justice Robinson sat as Chief Justice-his appointment had been approved only the day before.

-For reasons that will be clear in oral arguments, I believe this case is going to define Chief Justice Robinson’s tenure since it involves the integrity of the grievance system that ultimately he oversees.
-Here is the videotape (it lasts about an hour, and the actual tape begins at the one minute mark).
+For reasons that will be clear in subsequent posts, I believe this case is a defining one for Chief Justice Robinson’s tenure since it involves the integrity of the grievance system that ultimately he oversees.
+Below is the videotape (it lasts about an hour, and the actual tape begins at the one minute mark).
 I will be posting a transcript upon receipt in the next few weeks since the sound quality varies in the video.

 If you would like background information before watching the argument, you can find a copy of my Supreme Court brief here.
 My reply is here.
 The rest of the documents, including exhibits, may be found here.
 See below for additional links.